Middle Persian

-Middle Persian, also known by its endonym Pārsīk or Pārsīg (Inscriptional Pahlavi script: 𐭯𐭠𐭫𐭮𐭩𐭪, Manichaean script: 𐫛𐫀𐫡𐫘𐫏𐫐, Avestan script: 𐬞𐬀𐬭𐬯𐬍𐬐) in its later form, is a Western Middle Iranian language which became the literary language of the Sasanian Empire.
+Middle Persian, also known by its endonym Pārsīg or, in an earlier form, Pārsīk (Inscriptional Pahlavi script: 𐭯𐭠𐭫𐭮𐭩𐭪, Manichaean script: 𐫛𐫀𐫡𐫘𐫏𐫐, Avestan script: 𐬞𐬀𐬭𐬯𐬍𐬐), is a Western Middle Iranian language which became the literary language of the Sasanian Empire.
 For some time after the Sasanian collapse, Middle Persian continued to function as a prestige language.
-It descended from Old Persian, the language of the Achaemenid Empire and is the linguistic ancestor of Modern Persian, the official language of Iran (also known as Persia), Afghanistan (Dari) and Tajikistan (Tajik).
+It descended from Old Persian, the language of the Achaemenid Empire and is the linguistic ancestor of New Persian, the official language of Iran (also known as Persia), Afghanistan (Dari) and Tajikistan (Tajik).

 Name

+Ērānīg is a term used to describe Middle Persian during the Sassanid period (224–651 CE).
+The word, derived from the root Ērān ("Iran, Iranians"), means "belonging to Iran, the Iranian language".
+This expression, particularly in official inscriptions, indicates that the Sassanids defined themselves as ethnically and culturally "Iranian".

+The term appears most clearly in the Ka'ba-i Zartušt inscription of the high priest Kartir.
+Here, Kartir uses the phrase "ērānīg ud anērānīg" ("the language of the Iranians and the non-Iranians").
+Furthermore, the multilingual inscription of Shapur I reveals that Middle Persian was the primary state language of the empire and, together with the concept of Ērānšahr ("Land of Iran"), formed a political identity.

+The term Ērānīg: It is one of the most important epigraphic evidences showing the conscious redefinition of Iranian identity during the Sassanid period, reflecting the connection between language, identity and state ideology.

 "Middle Iranian" is the name given to the middle stage of development of the numerous Iranian languages and dialects.
 The middle stage of the Iranian languages begins around 450 BCE and ends around 650 CE.
 One of those Middle Iranian languages is Middle Persian, i.e. the middle stage of the language of the Persians, an Iranian people of Persia proper, which lies in the south-western Iran highlands on the border with Babylonia.
 The Persians called their language Parsig, meaning "Persian".

 Another Middle Iranian language was Parthian, i.e. the language of the northwestern Iranian peoples of Parthia proper, which lies along the southern/south-eastern edge of the Caspian sea and is adjacent to the boundary between western and eastern Iranian languages.
 The Parthians called their language Parthawig, meaning "Parthian".
 Via regular sound changes Parthawig became Pahlawig, from which the word 'Pahlavi' eventually evolved.
 The -ig in parsig and parthawig was a regular Middle Iranian appurtenant suffix for "pertaining to".
 The New Persian equivalent of -ig is -i.